hvdb/simple-aznpmrcs/README.md

 Example:

-`npx simple-aznpmrcs create henkvandenbrink kitchensink npm-feed`
+`npx -y simple-aznpmrcs create henkvandenbrink kitchensink npm-feed`

 ### Use

 When you have create one or more npmrcs you can easily switch:

-`npx simple-aznpmrcs example-npmrc`
+`npx -y simple-aznpmrcs example-npmrc`

 ### Update

 For updating you only need to provide the name of the NPMRC that was created earlier.

-`npx simple-aznpmrcs update example-npmrc`
+`npx -y simple-aznpmrcs update example-npmrc`

 ## Thanks